Find Affordable College Courses

 Buies Creek, NC

-Our analysis found Campbell University to be the most popular school for information technology students who want to pursue a bachelor’s degree in North Carolina.
-Campbell is a moderately-sized private not-for-profit school located in the town of Buies Creek.
+Our 2023 rankings named Campbell University the most popular school in North Carolina for information technology students working on their bachelor’s degree.
+Campbell is a moderately-sized private not-for-profit school located in the fringe town of Buies Creek.

 About 23% of the students majoring in IT at the school are women while 77% are male.